Buttermilk Mexican Chocolate Pound Cake is a wonderfully delicious chocolate cake with a cinnamon twist!

 The first time I ever made this Buttermilk Mexican Chocolate Pound Cake was during a visit with a friend who shares my love of baking and cooking.
 At the time, we realized that we’d both marked the same recipe in Southern Living and took it as a sign that we had to make it immediately.

-We didn’t have access to Mexican chocolate, but the semisweet chocolate plus cinnamon worked well.
+We didn’t have access to Mexican chocolate at the time, but an easy substitution of semisweet chocolate plus cinnamon worked well.
 In an otherwise “normal” chocolate pound cake, that bit of cinnamon really gives the taste a boost.
-I will, however, be on the lookout for Mexican chocolate to try for this recipe.

 This cake is dense without being heavy, as some pound cakes can be.
-It’s really delicious, and the powdered sugar garnish just finishes it perfectly.
-We received nothing but compliments for this simple cake.
-Even 5-year-old Anna was a fan.
-So, it seems Tonya and I triumphed again.
+It’s really delicious, and the confectioners’ sugar garnish just finishes it perfectly and simply.
+There is plenty of rich chocolate flavor in this cake without the need for a glaze.

 Prep Time: 20 minutes

 Buttermilk Mexican Chocolate Pound Cake is a simple and delicious twist on classic chocolate pound cake.
 That little bit of spice makes this cake really special!

 *Look for Mexican chocolate with the international foods.
 Don’t confuse it with Mexican chocolate powders for making hot chocolate.
 If you don’t have access to Mexican chocolate, you can substitute semisweet chocolate plus 2 teaspoons ground cinnamon.